 Lead Abatement Professionals

-In New Hampshire, a person must have a license to perform lead abatement or lead inspection work.
+Information and resources regarding the licensing of Lead professionals and how to locate a licensed lead professional.
+In New Hampshire, a person must have a license to perform lead abatement, lead inspection, and Risk Assessment work.

 It is important to know that there is a difference between lead abatement work and working on projects that disturb lead paint.
 It is all about the intent of the project.